-A private label offering can be similar to its competitors, but the exact manufacturing formula must be different.
-If you see a private label business offering a particular type of chocolate chip cookie, you can assume the exact recipe won’t be found under any other label.
-The same would be true for private brands selling electronics, jewelry, clothing, pet foods, beverages, etc.
+Private-label products can be similar to items that already exist on store shelves, but the exact manufacturing formula of the product must differ.
+For example, if a private-label business sells a box of chocolate chip cookies, the precise recipe won’t be found under any other label.
+The same applies to private-label brands selling electronics, jewelry, clothing, pet foods, etc.

 How does private labeling work?

-The private label business model offers advantages to both manufacturers and retailers.
-These benefits involve everything from profit margins to quality control.
+The private-label business model offers advantages to both manufacturers and retailers.
+These benefits include increased profit margins and control over branding.

 Private label benefits

 Private labelers get to design and sell their own products that are distinct from established brands, store brands, or other private-label brands.
 As a private-label entrepreneur, you can pursue novel product ideas without regard to what the rest of the market is doing.

 Some (often larger) retailers use private labeling to create value product ranges and undercut competitor pricing.
 However, smaller businesses may choose private labeling to develop premium products that they wouldn’t be able to produce alone.

 Private-label products often have higher profit margins than resale products.
 Retailers may choose to set a high price point for their unique private-label products—or leverage their existing brand power to cut marketing costs for private-label product lines.

 Depending on the type and quantity of items produced, as well as the level of customization, manufacturers may be able to offer private-label products for less than resale products.